Printique review

 (Image credit: Tom's Guide)

-Nearly everything is customizable with Printique.
-You can set the exact size and dimension of photos, down to hundredths of an inch.
-Borders are fully adjustable: Not only can you set the color and width, you can set the border to either extend out from the photo or crop into it.
-The width of drop shadows is also fully adjustable.
+The level of customization in Prinique is impressive.
+You can set the exact size and dimension of images, down to hundredths of an inch.
+Borders are also fully adjustable.
+Along with being able to set the color and width, you can set the border to either extend out from the photo or crop into it.
+The same adjustability goes for the width of drop shadows as well.
 All these style settings can be copied and pasted from one photo to another.

-Text customization is also rich.
-The vast array of fonts is grouped under detailed categories such as Serif, Sans Serif, Handwritten, Fancy, and even Hebrew-inspired.
-Font sizes can be adjusted in one-point increments, in fully customizable colors, with adjustable opacity.
+Text customization is also deep.
+Printique’s array of font options is grouped under detailed categories such as Serif, Sans Serif, Handwritten, Fancy, and even Hebrew-inspired.
+Font sizes can be tweaked in one-point increments, in fully customizable colors, with adjustable opacity.
 You can also configure the thickness and color of drop shadows on text, but you cannot create borders around the lettering.
 Finally, you can adjust the tracking (space between letters) and leading (space between lines) of text.
-But pay close attention to what you type, since there's no spell check--something that every other service we've tested does have.
-(Our advice: Compose the text in another app, such as MS Word or Google Docs, which has spell check, then copy and paste it into the Printique text box.)
+But pay close attention to what you type, since there's no spell check — something that every other service we've tested does have.

-Printique offers a huge selection of page background designs (783).
-They are less cutesy, and more arty or conceptual, than with other services.
+Background design options also abound in Printique.
+There are 783 backgrounds in total, and they are less cutesy, and more artful than with other services.
 (For instance, the "Birthday" category has no hat, cake, or balloons, but rather starbursts, polka dots, and colorful brushed-metal patterns.)
-Solid colors are a nightmare, however, as Printique offers virtually no presets, and instead forces you to use an awkward color-picking tool that requires configuring a hue with sliders, setting the red-green-blue intensity levels, or entering a hex code.
-Design pros will be familiar with and may adore this capability.
-Others will be baffled.
+Where Printique stumbles is with solid colors.
+It offers virtually no color presets, and instead forces you to use an awkward color-picking tool that requires configuring a hue with sliders, setting the red-green-blue intensity levels, or entering a hex code.
+Design pros might not have a problem but pretty much everyone else will be baffled.

-Amidst all this richness of embellishments, though, Printique offers no photo-editing options or even photo filters.
-However, you can opt to have your photos auto color-corrected when you order a printing.
+Despite its rich range of customization, Printique offers no photo-editing options or even photo filters.
+This is odd given the level of user it’s aimed at.
+You can, however, opt to have your photos auto color-corrected when you order a printing.

 Printique photo books